Design, deliver, and run enterprise blockchain workloads quickly and easily.

-As from December 1, 2012, all products manufactured by Hewlett Packard Enterprise comply with Circular 30/2011/TT-BCT temporarily regulating the permitted limits for a number of hazardous substances in electronic and electric products.
+As from December 1, 2012, all products manufactured by Hewlett-Packard Company comply with Circular 30/2011/TT-BCT temporarily regulating the permitted limits for a number of hazardous substances in electronic and electric products.

 Hewlett Packard Enterprise is providing battery Product Information Sheets as a service to its customers.
 The products addressed in these information sheets are generally viewed as “articles” that are exempt from requirements for Safety Data Sheets such as the Hazard Communication Standard of the U.S. Occupational Safety and Health Administration and similar requirements in other countries.
 In particular, these products are manufactured according to a specific design, have an end-use dependent upon such design, and do not normally release more than trace amounts of hazardous chemicals.